 In those days each parish where the Ursulines taught offered one scholarship to Mount Saint Joseph Academy, and Sister Melissa received the one from Sts.
 Joseph and Paul.
 She stayed at the Academy her freshman year as a boarding student.
 In the spring of the year, students needed to let the school know if they would return, and Sister Melissa was so homesick, she decided to attend Owensboro Catholic High School her sophomore and junior years.

 She knew she planned to enter the Ursulines upon graduation and talked with Father Aloysius Powers about her vocation.
 He told her she would acclimate to the convent better if she spent her senior year at the Academy, so she returned for her final year, graduating in 1963.

 Barbara Joan Tipmore entered the Ursuline Sisters as a postulant with 20 other young women on Sept.
 8, 1963, and entered the novitiate in 1964.
-Six of her classmates remain – Sisters Diane Marie Payne, Joan Riedley, Karla Kaelin, Laurita Spalding, Lisa Marie Cecil and Mary Timothy Bland.
+Five of her classmates remain – Sisters Joan Riedley, Karla Kaelin, Laurita Spalding, Joyce Marie Cecil and Mary Timothy Bland.

 The strong pull to religious life never left Sister Melissa and still hasn’t.
 “I think the good Lord is still calling, but people aren’t listening,” she said.
 “Having sisters around all the time made a difference.
 They treated us like we were people too.”

-After 29 years as a teacher, Sister Melissa serves as transportation coordinator for the Motherhouse.
-She began in 1999 and continues enjoying her ministry today.
+After 29 years as a teacher, Sister Melissa served 17 years as transportation coordinator for the Motherhouse.
+Since 2019, she has served as the librarian at the Motherhouse.